1. Home

 • Tankless water heaters can last up to 20 years because they aren’t constantly running to keep a full tank of water warm.

-• Hybrid water heaters can last up to 15 years on average.
+• Heat pump water heaters can last up to 15 years on average.

 Gas water heaters are often considered cheaper to operate than their electric counterparts because the price of gas is cheaper than the price of electricity in some areas.
-The problem with that claim is that electric water heaters use energy more efficiently than gas versions.
+That doesn’t mean they’re more efficient, though.

 • Electric models experience little to no energy loss when heating water.